deweylab/RSEM/README.md

     NgVec <- scan(file="output_name.ngvec", what=0, sep="\n")

 .
-After that, replace 'IsoNgTrun' with 'NgVec' in the second line of section 3.2.5 (Page 10) of EBSeq's vignette:

-    IsoEBres=EBTest(Data=IsoMat, NgVector=NgVec, ...)
+After that, set "NgVector = NgVec" for your differential expression test (either 'EBTest' or 'EBMultiTest').

 For users' convenience, RSEM also provides a script 'rsem-generate-data-matrix' to extract input matrix from expression